AYUSH-ISHAN/AutoEncoders/README.md

 # AutoEncoders

-The Juputer Notebook is self-explanatory.
+The Juputer Notebooks are self-explanatory.